-Electric vehicles, or EVs, have long been identified as the perfect solution to the rise of mobility energy consumption.
+Electric vehicles have long been identified as one of the solutions to the rise of mobility energy consumption.
 They are one of the key technologies that will help reduce future emissions.

 Are you a proud owner of an electric car or plan to become one?
 If you need to ship your newly bought or existing EV and not sure how to go about it, you are not alone.